MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/recurring-integrations.md

     POST https://usncax1aos.cloud.onebox.dynamics.com/en/api/connector/ack/%7BC03BB937-09ED-46DE-86EE-4520D7D7E373%7D

 ## Tips and tricks
-### Viewing the batch job status for recurring integrations from data management
+### Viewing the batch job status for recurring integrations from the Data management workspace
 Recurring integration data jobs run in batch mode.
 If a recurring job fails, you must investigate the instance of the batch job as part of the troubleshooting process.
-To make this investigation easier, the **Manage messages** page for a recurring data job now shows the status of the batch job.
+To make this investigation easier, click **Manage messages** to get to the **Process status for recurring data job** page, which now shows the status of the batch job.

 The batch job status is retrieved asynchronously from the batch framework for the specified recurring data job.
 To see the most up-to-date batch job status, select **Get batch status**, and then refresh the page.

 > [!NOTE]
-> If the record for the batch history is deleted, the status for the batch job on the **Processing status for recurring data job** page will be blank, as shown in the following example.
+> If the record for the batch history is deleted, the status for the batch job on the **Processing status for recurring data job** page will be blank.

 ![Batch job status](./media/show-batch-status.png)